Girl Made of Stars: Characters

 Hannah: Owen's former girlfriend who winds up a victim of sexual assault.
 When she returns to school, she encounters a barrage of insults directed at her.
 She is the first person in whom Mara confides her encounter with Mr.Knoll.
 She is a long time friend of Mara.
 She is reluctant to press charges against Owen; however, once the case is set in motion, she testifies, but the prosecutors rebuke her testimony nevertheless.

 Mara: the main protagonist of the novel.
 She leads the Empowerment student club, a club that publishes a paper whose goal is to address the gender inequalities that women face.
 She identifies as bisexual and dated Charlie for a while.
-She ends the relationship as she felt uncomfortable dating a friend and at the though of having a sexual relationship.
+She ends the relationship as she felt uncomfortable dating a friend and at the thought of having a sexual relationship.
 As a result of Mr. Knoll's actions, she is traumatized and only opens up once she is in the company of Charlie and Hannah.
 She shared a close bond with Owen and the two enjoyed gazing at the stars.
 Her relationship becomes strained with Owen as she does not lend credence to his retelling of the sexual assault; however, by the end of the novel, she attempts to repair their relationship.

-Mr. Knoll: Mara's Grade 6 Math teacher.
+Mr. Knoll: Mara's Grade 8 Math teacher.
 He fabricated a report of cheating against Mara to speak to her privately.
 Once he pulls her aside, he exposes himself to her and threatens to fail her if she does not perform a sexual act on him.